KingArthurr/Corsi-Block-Tapping-Task/README.txt

 README file (Reinier de Ridder en Daphne Rietvelt):

+To run the program, run SingleFile.py or OOFiles/Corsi.py

 We didn't used any additional libraries.
 Since it's a large program, Spyder may have troubles with running this properly.
 Our advise is to use Anaconda2 in combination with PyCharm.